mohammadsaroughi/Networking-Scenarios/README.md

 # Networking-Scenarios
-The Networking Scenarios in cisco and other vendor.
+The networking scenarios in cisco and other vendor.